GOAL SETTING FOR THE YEAR

 We Won’t Hit Every Goal — And That’s Okay

-Now, I touched on this before, but it’s so important I want to repeat it — we won’t hit every goal we set for ourselves.
-I know I sure don’t!
+Now, we’ve touched on this before, but it’s so important we want to repeat it — we won’t hit every goal we set for ourselves.
+We sure don’t!
 And that’s totally okay.

 History is full of examples of people who never gave up — and achieved greatness as a result.
 Thomas Edison failed 9,999 times before perfecting his prize invention: the light bulb.
 Michael Jordan missed over 9,000 shots from the goal — which is more shots than most NBA players even take over the course of their career.
 The Wright Brothers crashed and burned two gliders before achieving flight.